danieltjw/aifutures/README.md

 ---

-# Gender Freedom
+## Gender Freedom

 A lower scarcity environment will reduce the pressure for strict gender specialisation.

-Genders will have more freedom to explore a wider space.
+Genders will have more freedom to explore a wider space and experience less gender inequality.

+---

+## Racial Prejudice

+Studies have shown even in people who show little to no conscious racial prejudice still hold subconscious racial prejudice.

+- Conscious prejudice can be regulated with social norms
+- Subconscious prejudice might be more deeply ingrained due to our long-term fear of scarcity, and might only be countered effectively with long-term abundance

 ---